 Mineral issues are not appropriate to a neighbourhood plan.
 However, no proposals are advanced in this plan that might affect any currently defined area where mineral reserves are to be safeguarded.
-The only such sites that exist with the parish are located at its northern end and away from Weobley village.

-Areas if it might constrain potential

-future use for mineral working

-(NPPF para 206).
+future use for mineral working (NPPF para 206).

 Section 4 - Compliance with European Obligations